jul/yahi/docs/source/console.rst

 - a context (setup by notch);
 - an extractor;

-Ad extractor is a function extracting and transforming datas, and since I love short circuits, that may contain some on the fly filtering :)
+An extractor is a function extracting and transforming datas, and since I love short circuits, that may contain some on the fly filtering :)

 Total hits in a log matching the conditions from notch